Coronavirus vaccines are finally reaching poor countries, but some can’t cover the cost of administering them

 Among donors to multinational funds, “so far there has been very little interest and direct support guided toward the operational costs,” Lindstrand said.

 One notable shift has occurred in the United States, where in February the Biden administration committed to join Covax, reversing former president Donald Trump’s approach.
-In early March, national security adviser Jake Sullivan said that half of the administration’s $4 billion commitment to Covax would be used “not just for straightforward vaccine delivery, but vaccine delivery in the context of building up and strengthening the capacity of health systems.”
+In early March, national security adviser Jake Sullivan said half of the administration’s $4 billion commitment to Covax would be used “not just for straightforward vaccine delivery, but vaccine delivery in the context of building up and strengthening the capacity of health systems.”

 Still, Lindstrand said she was “quite worried.”